helidon-io/helidon/docs/mp/cors/cors.md

 The decisions the Helidon CORS feature makes depend on accurate information about each incoming request, particularly the host to which the request is sent.
-Conveyed as headers in the request, this information can be changed or overwritten by intermediate nodes—​such as load balancers—​between the origin of the request and your service.
+Conveyed as headers in the request, this information can be changed or overwritten by intermediate nodes such as load balancers between the origin of the request and your service.

 Well-behaved intermediate nodes preserve this important data in other headers,